ChrisSantosLang/redscience/docs/source/usecases.rst

    biases even more advantageous.
 #.
 Use the **Comparison Tab** to confirm that swapping-in the new event makes
    the Olympics more comprehensive.

+..
+Note:: This feature caters to a niche user group, since many people are too busy establishing their security to worry about their legacy.
+Other game platforms might be tempted to omit this feature and provide mere escapism, self-development, or advantage in winning real-world games.
+  "What?
+Discover new dimensions of intelligence?
+Yeah, I'll let someone else worry about that..." they might say.

 Elevate reality above experimentation
 -------------------------------------